Ashlee Simpson: 2007–2011: Bittersweet World, motherhood, marriage and return to Broadway

 Following her appearance as Roxie Hart, Simpson confirmed that she had begun working on her third studio album, initially slated for release in late 2007.
 Geffen Records chairman Ron Fair said in December 2006 that working on Simpson's next album would be "very tricky" because of press scrutiny and "prejudices", but that Geffen would work with her to overcome that, "because she deserves to be heard and she deserves a shot."
 Hoping to transition to a new sound, Simpson enlisted producers Timbaland and The Neptunes to provide "beat-oriented" songs for the project.
 Simpson released the album's lead single, "Outta My Head (Ay Ya Ya)", in December 2007.
 The song featured elements of synthpop and was heavily influenced by the pop-music scene of the 1980s.
-The single failed to chart on the Hot 100 chart in the United States, though it had moderate success in international territories.
+The single failed to chart on the Hot 100 in the United States, though it had moderate success in international territories.
 Bittersweet World, Simpson's third studio album, was released on April 19, 2008.
 The album saw a decline for Simpson, debuting at number 4 on the Billboard 200 with first-week sales of 47,000 copies.
 Simpson launched a collection of tops in partnership with the clothing retailer Wet Seal on April 22, 2008, the same day Bittersweet World was released in the United States.
 The album went on to sell 126,000 copies within the first year of its release, making it her lowest-selling album to date.
 The release served as Simpson's final album through Geffen Records.

 In February 2008, Simpson began wearing a diamond ring.
 She later explained that it was a promise ring from Wentz.
 In April 2008, Simpson and Wentz confirmed their engagement, and they wed on May 17, 2008, at Simpson's parents' residence in Encino, California, with her father officiating the ceremony.
-She changed her surname from Simpson to Wentz, and during the marriage was known professionally as Ashlee Simpson-Wentz.
+She changed her surname from Simpson to Wentz and, during the marriage, was known professionally as Ashlee Simpson-Wentz.
 It was during this time that Simpson released the song "Little Miss Obsessive" as the second single from Bittersweet World.
-The song did not receive a European release and hit a peak of 96 on the Hot 100 chart in the United States.
+The song did not receive a European release and peaked at number 96 on the Hot 100 chart in the United States.
 She also began appearing in commercials for Canadian retailer Zellers to promote their independent clothing line, Request, in mid-2008.
 Two weeks after her wedding, Simpson announced her pregnancy, thus ending promotion of "Little Miss Obsessive" and the parent album.
-Simpson gave birth to a son named Bronx born November 20, 2008.
+Simpson gave birth to a son on November 20, 2008.